natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 **Fleeceware**

 Although individuals may delete certain apps from their phones, Fleeceware continues to charge app users significant sums of money.
-According to recent research, more than 600 million Android users have unintentionally downloaded “Fleeceware” onto devices across the past few years.
+According to recent research, more than 600 million Android users have, unintentionally, downloaded “Fleeceware” onto devices across the past few years.
 While Fleeceware does not represent a major security threat to privacy or data, Fleeceware is still remarkably common.
 It’s a shady practice that app developers engage in.

 **IoT device attacks**